 10. DIY Groceries

-If you’re already used to your groceries being bagged for you after you shop, you’re in for a big shock in France mon ami – my friend.
+If you’re used to someone bagging your groceries for you when you shop, you’re in for a big shock in France mon ami – my friend.

-There you have it, a glimpse of France’s rich culture.
+There you have it, a glimpse of the vibrant and rich French culture.
 Do you know any others?